-- 5.17 The discount rate is the rate at which a scheme's expected future benefit outgo is discounted for the purpose of an actuarial valuation.
+- 5.16 The discount rate is the rate at which a scheme's expected future benefit outgo is discounted for the purpose of an actuarial valuation.
 That is, to convert a stream of expected future benefit cash flows to a current capitalised (or present) value.
 It can be thought of as corresponding to an assumed rate of return on assets.
-The assumed discount rate is usually the most important valuation assumption in determining contribution requirements. - 5.18 A higher discount rate (or assumed rate of return) means that the scheme's assets are expected to generate higher investment returns, and therefore the scheme needs to hold less money now in order to meet future benefit payments.
-Therefore, the value placed on its liabilities is lower, its funding level is higher, and its standard contribution rate (SCR) is lower.

-- 5.19 Pension scheme valuation outcomes are very sensitive to changes in the discount rate.
-For example, a 1⁄2% increase in the discount rate could reduce the employer's share of the SCR by 3-4% of pay for a typical scheme. - 5.20 Discount rates are typically set by reference to gilt yields or swap curves plus an allowance for assumed asset outperformance of return seeking assets relative to gilts or swaps.
-This is the approach adopted for the 2009, 2011 and 2014 funding valuations of the NIEPS. - 5.21 A comparison of the assumed asset outperformance (relative to gilts or swaps) adopted for schemes' funding valuations provides an indication of the relative prudence of the valuation assumptions: all else being equal, assuming lower outperformance relative to gilts is more prudent than assuming higher outperformance.
-Such a comparison is somewhat simplified, but does provide a basis on which to compare the assumptions at each valuation.
-In particular, it should be borne in mind that a scheme with a higher percentage of return-seeking assets would, all else being equal, be expected to assume higher outperformance relative to gilts. - 5.22 In common with many other schemes, the valuation of the NIEPS uses different discount rates for valuing benefits in the period up to retirement (in which period, investment in a higher proportion of return seeking assets can be expected) and for valuing benefits post-retirement (in which a greater degree of investment in matching assets is typically assumed).
-The assumed asset outperformance has therefore been considered separately for the pre- and post-retirement periods. - 5.23 Table 5.1 shows the outperformance assumptions for both the pre- and postretirement periods for the NIEPS compared with typical 'average' data, published by the Pensions Regulator.
+The assumed discount rate is usually the most important valuation assumption in determining contribution requirements. - 5.17 A higher discount rate (or assumed rate of return) means that the scheme's assets are expected to generate higher investment returns, and therefore the scheme needs to hold less money now in order to meet future benefit payments.
+Therefore, the value placed on its liabilities is lower, its funding level is higher, and its standard contribution rate (SCR) is lower. - 5.18 Pension scheme valuation outcomes are very sensitive to changes in the discount rate.
+For example, at March 2022, a 0.25% decrease in the discount rate is expected to increase the pension scheme liabilities by 3.5% of pay for the NIEPS. - 5.19 Discount rates are typically set by reference to gilt yields, or swap curves, plus an allowance for assumed asset outperformance of return seeking assets, relative to gilts or swaps.
+This is the approach adopted for the 2017, 2020 and 2022 funding valuations of the NIEPS. - 5.20 A comparison of the assumed asset outperformance (relative to gilts or swaps) adopted for schemes' funding valuations provides an indication of the relative prudence of the valuation assumptions: all else being equal, assuming lower outperformance relative to gilts is more prudent than assuming higher outperformance.
+Such a comparison is somewhat simplified but does provide a basis on which to compare the assumptions at each valuation.
+In particular, it should be borne in mind that a scheme with a higher percentage of return-seeking assets would, all else being equal, be expected to assume higher outperformance relative to gilts. - 5.21 In common with many other schemes, the valuation of the NIEPS uses different discount rates for valuing benefits in the period up to retirement (in which period, investment in a higher proportion of return seeking assets can be expected) and for valuing benefits post-retirement (in which a greater degree of investment in matching assets is typically assumed).
+The assumed asset outperformance has therefore been considered separately for the pre- and post-retirement periods. - 5.22 Table 5.1 shows the outperformance assumptions for both the pre- and post-retirement periods for the NIEPS compared with typical 'average' data, published by the Pensions Regulator.